sandhyat/KMFChimericE_SchMatch/README.md

 2) ActFast_Preops_vs_Labs_comp_partial.py : Evaluates the performance of all the proposed methods on the ACTFAST dataset in comparison to Kang method.
 Here the preoperative faetures are treated as mapped set and the labs are treated as the unmapped set.
 Clearly, there were non-overlapping features but after the expert provided gold standard maps, Epic labs were a subset of the MV labs and hence this was a onto setup.
 The best set of hyperparameters are chosen by running 'ActFast_preops_vs_Labs_HP_tuning.py' on the settings in 'bsub_command_CL_DatasetACTFAST_preops_vs_Labs.txt'.

 3) HP_running_file_ActFAST_CL.py : This file generates the Sobol sequence based HP grid for CL based methods and are saved in the  bsub file.

+4) ACTFAST_univariate_statistic_methods.py : This file implements the two univariate parametric (Sum-Stat) and non-parametric (KS-Stat) statistic based methods on ACTFAST dataset's Metavision and Epic era labs.
+These methods do not use known mapped features (preops).

 ### Results